Language selection

 Search

-Denison Mines Corporation (Denison) is proposing to develop an in situ recovery uranium mining and milling operation – the Wheeler River project – located in the Athabasca Basin in Saskatchewan, approximately 600 kilometres north of the City of Saskatoon.
+Denison Mines Corporation (Denison) is authorized to prepare a site for and construct the Wheeler River Project, an in situ recovery uranium mining and milling operation located in the Athabasca Basin in Saskatchewan, approximately 600 kilometres north of Saskatoon.

-The Wheeler River project would produce up to 5,400 tonnes of uranium oxide annually for up to 15 years.
+If operation of the facility were to be authorized, the Wheeler River Project could potentially produce up to 5,400 tonnes of uranium oxide annually for up to 15 years.

 Location: Athabasca Basin, Saskatchewan